foo-software/literal/README.md

 Below are the main incentives of Literal.

 - **To help engineers create performant websites that rank well in search engines**.
 [Google will prioritize page experience](https://webmasters.googleblog.com/2020/05/evaluating-page-experience.html) in its search algorithm.
-Most enterprise websites built with modern frameworks perform poorly in [Lighthouse tests](https://developers.google.com/web/tools/lighthouse).
+Literal focuses on performance first by utilizing tools like [Lighthouse](https://developers.google.com/web/tools/lighthouse) and [Web Vitals](https://github.com/GoogleChrome/web-vitals) to ensure performance optimization.
 - **To provide an easy to learn API**.
 Literal is easy to learn and teach for engineers of all levels.
 - **To provide a simple path to for migration**.
-Literal aims to provide similar tools and APIs to provide the easiest way to transition out of other JavaScript libraries.
+Literal draws inpiration from popular modern JavaScript libraries to provides similar tools, APIs and effectively a straightforward path of migration.

 # Comparison